livekit/client-sdk-react-native/README.md

 To fix this, you can either:

-- use another package manager like npm
+- use another package manager, like npm
-- run [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) to deduplicate dependencies
+- use [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) to deduplicate dependencies

 ## Contributing